 In AWS, you can adopt several best practices to manage and update dependencies effectively:

-In AWS, you can configure CORS policies for your API Gateway endpoints to specify which domains are allowed to access your API resources and which HTTP methods and headers are permitted in cross-origin requests.
-By defining CORS policies, you can prevent malicious websites or unauthorized clients from accessing sensitive data from your API endpoints via web browsers.
+In AWS, you can configure CORS policies for your API Gateway endpoints.
+These policies define which domains can access your API resources and specify the allowed HTTP methods and headers in cross-origin requests.

 To implement CORS policies effectively in AWS API Gateway: